R-a-Moore/intro_aws/README.md

 - highly available
 - scalable
 - robustness

+### Levels of Back-Ups
-in case of any unexpected disaster - AMI - back up - eu-west-1 Ireland multi AZs eu-west-1a, 1b, 1c
+In case of any unexpected disaster - AMI - back up - eu-west-1 Ireland multi AZs eu-west-1a, 1b, 1c
 multi region Ireland as well as in London what if AWS goes down??? - multi cloud deployment AWS as well as Azure or GCP